Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 Typically, side sleepers need softer mattresses that provide plenty of body contouring and pressure relief at the shoulders and hips.
 However, heavier side sleepers may sink too far into the soft layers and not find enough support to promote proper spinal alignment.
 These sleepers may prefer a medium-firm hybrid or pillow-top mattress.
 They’ll still find contouring at sensitive pressure points, but will feel more supported.

-For our favorite mattresses designed with bigger bodies in mind, head over to our best mattress for heavy sleepers roundup.
+For our favorite mattresses designed with larger bodies in mind, head over to our best mattress for heavy sleepers roundup.

 Price/Budget